 Lichens of heaths and moors guide

-The FSC Lichens of heaths and moors guide will help you identify 62 of the commonest lichens from dry sandy heaths to wet peaty moorland.
+The Lichens of heaths and moors guide will help you identify 62 of the commonest lichens from dry sandy heaths to wet peaty moorland.

 On the front side, colour photographs of each species are grouped by growth form and substrate.
 Growth forms are crustose, foliose and fruticose, while substrates are the ground, among grasses and mosses, heather, and small rocks and pebbles.
 The accompanying identification table on the reverse side covers the key characters for each species.
 All you need is a hand lens.